-23. Unless otherwise agreed in writing by the Mineral Planning Authority the topsoil shall be separately stripped to a full depth of at least 35cm and stored separately in locations to be approved in writing by the Mineral Planning Authority prior to any soil stripping operations taking place.
+25. Unless otherwise agreed in writing by the Mineral Planning Authority topsoil shall be stripped to a full depth of at least 350mm and stored separately in locations to be approved in writing by the Mineral Planning Authority prior to any soil stripping operations taking place.
 Topsoil and subsoil shall be separately stripped and stored separately in locations to be approved in writing by the Mineral Planning Authority.
+Any subsoil substitute shall also be stored separately on locations to be approved in writing by the Mineral Planning Authority.